cvr2496/FitAndFocused/SIMPLE_DEPLOY.md

 - This runs Laravel in development mode (`php artisan serve`)
 - For 5 VMs, setup takes ~2 minutes each
-- Changes are instant - just `git pull` and restart
+- Changes require `npm run build` + restart for public domain
 - Logs are easily accessible
-- No caching issues to debug
+- Use `localhost:8000` for hot reload, public domain for built assets